warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

-Here is a summary of the five data categories in which the results of a gene search are organized.
+Here is a summary of the seven data categories in which the results of a gene search are organized.
 These also correspond to the tabs at the top of the results panel in the image below.

+**Germplasm** - Germplasm bearing a protein-truncating variant (PTV), specifically a PTV's putative loss-of-function allele

+**Sequences** - Genomic, transcript and peptide sequences

 **Location** - Genomic context

   *Ensembl Browser* (Gramene Rice PanGenome)